-Allfunds Bank Group has established a series of principles under which the entity's risk management is based, and where the procedures for assessing the materiality of the risks and the risk profile of the Entity are established:
+Allfunds Bank Group has established a series of principles under which the entity's risk management is based, and where the procedures for assessing the materiality of the risks and the risk profile of the entity are established:

-- Independent and global risk function, which ensures adequate information for decision making at all levels. - Objectivity in decision-making, incorporating all the relevant Risk factors (both quantitative and qualitative).

-- Active management of the entire life of the Risk, from the analysis prior to approval until the risk is extinguished. - Clear processes and procedures, periodically revised according to the new needs, and with well-defined lines of responsibility. - Integrated management of all risks through their identification and quantification, and homogeneous management. - Inclusion of the variable risk in business decisions in all areas, strategic, tactical and operational. - Alignment of the objectives of the risk function and of the individuals that compose it with those of the Entity, in order to maximize the creation of value. - Establish a taxonomy for all risks to which the Entity is exposed. - Have a Risk Appetite Declaration approved by the Board that includes all material risks for monitoring and management.
+- Independent and global risk function, which ensures adequate information for decision making at all levels. - Objectivity in decision-making, incorporating all the relevant Risk factors (both quantitative and qualitative). - Active management of the entire life of the Risk, from the analysis prior to approval until the risk is extinguished. - Clear processes and procedures, periodically revised according to the new needs, and with well-defined lines of responsibility. - Integrated management of all risks through their identification and quantification, and homogeneous management. - Inclusion of the variable risk in business decisions in all areas, strategic, tactical and operational. - Alignment of the objectives of the risk function and of the individuals that compose it with those of the entity, in order to maximize the creation of value. - Establish a taxonomy for all risks to which the entity is exposed. - Have a Risk Appetite Declaration approved by the Board that includes all material risks for monitoring and management. - The risks assumed must be compatible with the capital of the entity, in accordance with the objective level of solvency.
+In this sense, the entity has a commitment to maintain levels of solvency above 17.5%.